 And yet, he has no idea of the capabilities of these adventurers.
 Do they have magical protections?
 Are they especially tenacious against certain attacks?
 How weakened are they?
 These are questions that Acererak wants answered so he can devise a means to destroy the party.
 And so, being the scientist that he is (wizards are pretty much scientists of magic, right?), he’s going to run a diagnostic.

 Safely located on the south balcony, a 15-foot leap away from either of the other two balconies (over a pool of lava, for good measure), Acererak feels unassailable by conventional attacks and opens up the fight with chain lightning, dealing 45 (10d8) lightning damage to up to four targets all within 30 feet of each other (pretty much guaranteed within the nursery).
 He prioritizes ranged opponents or melee characters within striking range of the Soulmonger.
 A typical 10th-level fighter might have anywhere between 70 and 100 hit points, while a typical wizard will have between 45 and 65 hit points.
-Depending on how much damage they’ve suffered in the fight leading up to Acererak’s appearance, chances are that this single spell will take several of them out of the fight right away, if not the entire party.
+Depending on how much damage they’ve suffered in the fight leading up to Acererak’s appearance, and if they haven’t had a turn yet for the temporary hit points from any Trickster God possessing them to kick in, this one spell might knock a few of them out immediately.

 Alternatively, if there are several melee characters who are all attempting to destroy Acererak’s other major project, the Soulmonger, he will prioritize defending it by using banishment (upcasting it as high as 6th level) to temporarily remove the brutish adventurers from the fight so he can deal with them later (they are deposited in area 57 of the Tomb, the Oubliette, as per the Modified Spells table on page 128).